-We start hiking along a good gravel road.
-This becomes a narrow former horse-drawn carriage when we get above the treeline, while the final part is relatively rocky and steep.
+For those who enjoy exercise but not walking in bushes and undergrowth, this is an excellent hike.
+We start hiking along a good gravel road, which becomes a narrow former horse-drawn carriage when we get above the treeline.
+The final part is relatively rocky and steep.

-We estimate the roughly 8 km hike to the summit will take about three hours, but the time we use will depend on the shape of the participants and the conditions/weather.
-Although this is a relatively long hike, many school-age children make it to the top.
+We estimate the roughly 8 km hike to the summit will take about three hours, but the time we use will depend on the fitness level of the participants and the conditions/weather.
+Although this is a relatively long hike, many school-age children make it to the top, so this is a perfect option for teenagers.
 Wear good hiking boots and bring extra clothes (sweater, hat, gloves and long trousers).
 As we approach the summit, there can be a fresh breeze and it can be a lot colder than when we set off!